 I am eligible and think I have a good claim.
 What are my options?

 Matters in Wills and Estates are complex and every case will be different.
 The way in which we advise you to proceed will depend upon your circumstances.
 However, there are a few common ways to advance your case.

 Where possible, we will advise that you resolve your dispute through a settlement agreement or mediation.
 Avoiding an appearance in Court may help reduce legal fees, encourage an earlier resolution and possibly help cool relations between the parties.

 However, if it is necessary to contest a Will in Court, O’Brien Solicitors will fully assist you to present your case in the best possible light.

-An outcome in your favour could range from receiving an amount of compensation to having the Will completely set aside.
+Finally, an outcome in your favour could range from receiving an amount of compensation to the court setting the Will completely aside.
 If you have unfairly been left out of a Will, O’Brien Solicitors will help you move forward again.